 - Stretch.
 As a general rule, pregnant or not, stretching of the foot and calf muscle can reduce plantar fasciitis risk.
 It is best to stretch immediately after waking up, or after any period of inactivity.

-Preganancy is an amazing time in a woman’s life, and is not a time to suffer.
-Make sure to take these simple precautions, and if foot pain creeps up on you because of relaxin, give us a call to get you back to pain free pregnancy.
+Pregnancy is an amazing time in a woman’s life, and is not a time to suffer.
+Make sure to take these simple precautions, and if foot pain creeps up on you because of relaxin, request an appointment so you can get back to a pain free pregnancy!